SixArm/assertables-rust-crate/assertables.md

 - `macro_export`

-Assert an element of the iterator matches a predicate.
+Assert any element of an iterable matches a predicate.

 Pseudocode:<br>
-collection into iter ∃ predicate
+iter ∃ predicate

 * If true, return `()`.